damianhakert/damianhakert.github.io/source/_posts/2015-11-10-gitlab-and-tower-2-dot-3.markdown

 author: Tobias Günther
 author_twitter: gittower
 ---
+*This is a guest post by Tobias Günther, founder at Tower.*

 GitLab and [Tower](http://www.git-tower.com), the popular Git client, have more in common than just "Git".
 They share the same goal: to make working with code easier.
 And just recently, with the release of Tower 2.3, they work together more seamlessly than ever.